ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

 ## Deployment of metrics-server

-As you did with MetalLB in the [previous **G027** chapter](G027%20-%20K3s%20cluster%20setup%2010%20~%20Deploying%20the%20MetalLB%20load%20balancer.md#deploying-metallb-on-your-k3s-cluster), you are going to use a Kustomize project to deploy the metrics-server in your cluster.
+As you did with MetalLB in the [previous chapter **G027**](G027%20-%20K3s%20cluster%20setup%2010%20~%20Deploying%20the%20MetalLB%20load%20balancer.md#deploying-metallb-on-your-k3s-cluster), you are going to use a Kustomize project to deploy the metrics-server in your cluster.

 ### Preparing the Kustomize folder structure